- After the Arabs brought coffee to the European market only in small quantities, trade began to flourish at the beginning of the 17th century.

 - café allongé or un américain: This espresso is stretched with hot water.

-- café crème: coffee with frothy milk, can be ordered as petit crème and grand crème.
+- café crème: French coffee with frothy milk, can be ordered as petit crème and grand crème.

 - noisette: an espresso with a little bit of warm milk – similar to an Italian caffè macchiato